AaronHevia/Python_Practice/README.md

 # Python Practice
 100 Days of Python practice projects with Dr. Angela Yu.
-Will return to them once in a while to incorporate additional features and tests.
+Will return to them once in a while to incorporate additional features and tests.  **TODO:  Fix Directory to account Directory of helper_functions (programs outside IDE and ran in CMD close automatically due to this error.)**

 ## Project 1:  Band Name Generator
 A simple console project to practice variable naming and string concatenation.
 This project creates a band name based on the city the user is born and a pet name.  **Input Validation not yet implemented.**